-My family and I love spending time at the pool during the summer.
+My family and I love spending time in our pool during the summer.
 In fact, not many days go by without one of my girls asking me when we’re going to the pool.
 And while all that time swimming is certainly great exercise for them, I wanted to be sure to work in some learning into their summer break.
 So, I researched activities we could do at the pool that would exercise my kids’ minds as well as their bodies.

 Help your child work on their kicking skills while also strengthening their math skills.
 From ToddlerApproved.com, this activity prompts you to place floating foam numbers in the pool.
 Then, ask your child to find the numbers in sequential order or in backwards order by using the kickboard to get around.
 You could also call out equations and ask them to find the number solution.
 Really emphasize strong kicking as it will help them become a better swimmer.
 If your child is already a strong swimmer or has a goal to become a better swimmer, do a few rounds without using the kickboard and have them swim free-style to hunt down the numbers.